-Primarily, the clinical study of psychology focuses on a traditional, clinical curriculum that is competitive with a traditional Clinical Psychology program in other universities, while embracing an emphasis on the Institute's core belief system.
-Attending CIHS' Ph.D. in Psychology program will provide the student with the necessary training to be effective in the field as a professional psychotherapist, research psychologist or teaching psychologist.
-The program meets and/or psychologist (in addition to the student meeting all state licensing requirements if that is the intended path).
-Additionally, the CIHS graduate is schooled in viewing the clients as a whole and, spiritual human being simply needing guidance at this point in their lives .
-The emphasis on consciousness, mind, body, spirit, and the importance of proven other healing modalities is honored throughout the curriculum.
-In this way, the Ph.D. in Psychology with a Concentration in Clinical Licensure affords the student a unique opportunity to apply for licensure become licensed as a Clinical Psychologist in California (or other reciprocal states as determined by each state's licensing body) with a solid core education in a curriculum that emphasizes consciousness, healing, and spirituality.
-Our program is for the student who wants to go beyond the medical-model psychology programs to view the client as a human being seeking wholeness.
-The CIHS student will learn how to address the fundamental questions in psychology, namely, "What is wrong?
+The clinical study of psychology focuses on a traditional, clinical curriculum that is competitive with a traditional Clinical Psychology program in other universities, though it also reflects an emphasis on the Institute's core belief system.
+Completing CIHS' Ph.D. in Psychology program will provide the student with the necessary training to be effective in the field as a professional psychotherapist, research psychologist, or teaching psychologist.
+The program meets all state licensing requirements if that is the intended path.
+Additionally, the CIHS graduate is schooled in viewing clients as "whole people" -- spiritual human beings who may need guidance at this point in their lives .
+The emphasis on consciousness, mind, body, spirit, and the importance of diverse healing modalities is honored throughout the curriculum.
+In this way, the Ph.D. in Psychology with a Concentration in Clinical Licensure, for example, affords the student a unique opportunity to apply for licensure and become licensed as a Clinical Psychologist in California (or other states as determined by each state's licensing body), with a solid core education in a curriculum that emphasizes consciousness, healing, and spirituality.
+Our program is for the student who wants to go beyond the traditional "medical model" psychology programs to view the client as a human being seeking wholeness.
+The CIHS student will learn how to address the fundamental questions in psychology -- "What is wrong?
 How and why did it develop?
-What can be done?" from a holistic with the perspective of psychotherapy and clinical psychology.
-Qualitative and quantitative research and dissertations are included because CIHS recognizes that clinically relevant issues must be examined in an experiential way while honoring the idea that the client's experience should be respected and valued.
-The experience itself provides new learning information.
-The qualitative or mixed design emphasis on research is a strong and unique feature of the CIHS education.
-Many of our students welcome this opportunity to write a dissertation from this perspective.
-Mixed-method and quantitative dissertations are encouraged as well as these validate impact of holistic healing processes.
-Ranges of topics relevant to psychology as a healing art are available as electives.
+What can be done?" -- from a holistic point of view and with the perspectives of psychotherapy and clinical psychology.
+Rigorous qualitative and quantitative research and dissertations are included because CIHS recognizes that clinically relevant issues must be examined systematically and according to widely accepted research standards.
+Though quantitative research is highly valued, a qualitative or mixed design emphasis in research is a strong and unique feature of the CIHS education.
+Many of our students welcome this opportunity to write a dissertation with this flexible methodological orientation guiding the research on holistic healing modalities.